First civilians leave Mariupol steel plant; hundreds remain

 “We could see the rockets flying” and clouds of smoke over the plant, she said.

 A defender of the plant said Russian forces resumed shelling the plant Sunday as soon as some civilians there were evacuated.
+It was unclear whether there would be further evacuation attempts.

 Denys Shlega, commander of the 12th Operational Brigade of Ukraine’s National Guard, said in a televised interview that several hundred civilians remain trapped alongside nearly 500 wounded soldiers and “numerous” dead bodies.